 Careers & Higher Education

-In Year 11, all pupils have the option to subscribe to the Futurewise New Generation service, which uses psychometric profiling and individual interviews to suggest careers and relevant courses on the basis of interests and expected academic performance.
-The school is also a member of Inspiring Futures (ISCO), which provides other services designed to support pupils throughout their time at Millfield.
+In Year 11, all pupils have the option to subscribe to the Futurewise New Generation service, which uses psychometric profiling and individual interviews to suggest careers and relevant courses based on interests and expected academic performance.
+The school is also a member of FutureSmart Careers (FSC), which provides other services designed to support pupils throughout their time at Millfield.

-Those looking to apply to Oxbridge are prepared for the specific requirements of Oxbridge entrance in small seminar groups, overseen by Dr. Burton, Tutor in charge of applications to Oxbridge.
+Those looking to apply to Oxbridge are prepared for the specific requirements of Oxbridge entrance in small seminar groups, overseen by Dr Abi Pringle, Head of Academic Extension.

-Assistance with Scholastic Aptitude Tests (SAT) is given to those applying to American universities, and guidance is provided to help pupils understand the application process and the options available to them.
-Millfield is one of only a few English schools that is a SAT Centre and we have been sending students across the Atlantic, including to Harvard and Columbia, for many years.
+A full programme of tutoring is also given to pupils applying to American universities, to prepare for the Scholastic Aptitude Tests (SAT), and guidance is provided to help them understand the application process and the options available to them.
+Millfield is one of only a few English schools that is a SAT Centre and we have been sending pupils across the Atlantic, including to Ivy League universities, for many years.

-Those students who are looking to take a gap year, move straight into employment or continue to pursue their sporting career are offered 1:1 advice with a professional careers advisor before leaving Millfield.
+Those pupils who are looking to take a gap year, move straight into employment, or continue to pursue their sporting careers, are offered 1:1 advice with a professional careers advisor before leaving Millfield.